mars-protocol/contracts/scripts/multisig/mars/README.md

 **Every multisig holder is responsible for verifying the contract's newly uploaded code for every migrate msg.**

-_Note: The multisig must have at least one tx against it for the address to exist in Osmosis' state._
+_Note: The multisig must have at least one tx against it for the address to exist in Mars' state._

 1. If the multisig has no txs against it, send some tokens to the account.
-Otherwise, the account does not exist in Osmosis' state.
+Otherwise, the account does not exist in Mars' state.

 2. Assert that you have both your own wallet and multisig wallet in your keyring.